alyrlee/SNAP_Client/README.md

 ## Considerataions for app development:

 Future implementation of registered user savedLocations route to render dashboard in the user profile that displays store information and user saved information in regard to snap retailer locations.

+See below for instructions on how to run and modify this application locally after cloning the repository.

 ## Available Scripts